-Q: I get allergic dermatitis with some fragrances and chemicals (which I avoid).
+Question: I get allergic dermatitis with some fragrances (which I avoid).
 Now, I’m struggling with sunscreens.
 I’ve tried a couple of fragrance-free ones, but when I put them on my face or chest, my skin turns red and is very itchy.
-I’m avoiding sunscreen for now, but don’t want my skin to burn at the height of summer.
+I’m avoiding sunscreen for now, but don’t want my skin to burn in the summer.
 Can you suggest what might be triggering this reaction?

 However, the majority of skin reactions to sunscreens are irritant in nature, with burning, redness and itching that occurs immediately, or within minutes, of application.
 These effects may last for just a few hours or a few days.